About Our kindergartens - A Brief Introduction

 You might say there is no typical day, as every day is unique and special.
 However, we do have certain routines and structures that will benefit your child and prepare them for what comes after preschool.
 These routines include daily wake and shake, circle time, snack time in key groups and reflection time at the end of the day.
 These are times when your child is most likely to sit and spend valuable time with their key person and peers.
 They will begin to build up their skills in communication and language and emotional and social wellbeing.

 How we spend our day also depends on the time of year and the weather.
-If the weather permits, we like to register children outside in the garden.
+If the weather permits, we like to register children outside.
 At any point throughout the year, we have the option to go indoors, but even when it's very windy, too wet or cold, we still like to get outside every day of the year.

 Arrival